Ideally daily, but at least weekly, depending on your audit policy.

 Taking the mystery and confusion out of understanding what's in logs will help administrators recognize what's happening on their system.

 The Security Reference Monitor (SRM) runs in the kernel and is the component that checks each object access to ensure the access is allowed in the object's DACL (Discretionary Access Control List).
-It initiates an audit event if that
+It initiates an audit event if that access is being audited in the object's SACL (System Access Control List.).

 By default, security logging is turned off.
 Configure audit policy settings from the Group Policy Object Editor.
 If you are logging successful account logon audit events on a domain controller, be aware that workstation logon attempts do not generate logon audits.
 Only interactive and network logon attempts to the domain controller itself generate logon events.
 In sum, account logon events are generated where the account lives; logon events are generated where the logon attempt occurs.
 Note that if your administrator has set domain-level auditing policies, those policies override local settings.